AleksApilats/w7_project_people_counter/README.md

 ## Preface

 The purpose of this project is to built an application from scratch of your own choice.
 After quick research I have decided to create a application simple application that will count people.
-Pupose of the application is to count how many people have either entered a club, restaurant, train carriage.
+Pupose of the application is to count how many people have either entered a club, restaurant, train carriage, concert, classroom, etc.

 ## Application Structure